Angil-Bara/Personal-AI-Agent/README.md

 ### Notifications
 Notifications are for due bills, or upcoming subscription renewals are sent via email.
 Ensure your email configureation is set up correctly in the application.

+### Setting Up CI/CD
+1. **Workflow File**: The CI/CD pipeline is defined in the `.github/workflows/ci.yml` file.
+This file specifies the steps to check out th code, set up the Node.js environment, install dependencies, run tests, and deploy the application.
+2. **Monitoring the pipeline**: After puching changes to the `main` branch, you can monitor the pipeline's status by navigating to the 'Actions' tab in your Github repository.
+Here, you can see the progress of each job and view logs for debugging if necessary.